cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

 Like in our <code class="language-plaintext highlighter-rouge">Triangle</code> class, we use <code class="language-plaintext highlighter-rouge">Sphere::has_intersection</code> and <code class="language-plaintext highlighter-rouge">Sphere::intersect</code> as a way to call into our <code class="language-plaintext highlighter-rouge">Sphere::test</code>.

-Namely, within the <code class="language-plaintext highlighter-rouge">Sphere::test</code> function, we check whether the determinant is less than 0, noting that if so, this meant that the ray missed the sphere, and as such, we could immediately return false.
+Namely, within the <code class="language-plaintext highlighter-rouge">Sphere::test</code> function, we reduce the intersection points to the roots of a quadratic equation.
+We check whether the determinant is less than 0, noting that if so, this meant that the ray missed the sphere, and as such, we could immediately return false.
 We calculate the determinant by determining
 1. the difference between the ray's origin and the origin of the sphere
 2. the dot product between the ray's direction with itself
 3. two times the dot product of the difference between the ray's origin and the origin of the sphere with the direction of the ray